-During construction minor amounts of dust and exhaust from equipment activity may be released into the air.
+During construction minor amounts of dust and exhaust from equipment activity may occur.
 The completed project will not affect air quality.

 b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.